icopavan/BLINK/README.md

 BLINK
 =====

-set of matlab scripts for signal processing and classification
+Set of matlab scripts for signal processing and classification.

+Edoardo D'Anna and Charles Vila.